 Results 1–10 of 35 for "Curriculum"X related to "Psychologists testify at Senate..."
-Refine Your Search Refine Your Search TopicEducation (35)Learning & memory (6)Children (5)Testing issues (5)HIV & AIDS (4) 5 more... [+] Personality (4)Bullying (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1) 17 more... [+] Carey, Michael P. (1)Dollinger, Stephen J. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)LaVoie, Allan L. (1)Lucariello, Joan (1)Maitland, Laura (1)Mausner, Bernard (1)McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 35 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 2.Activity 4.1--Constructive Memory: The Rumor ChainThe rumor chain game provides a dramatic illustration of how information in long-term memory can be distorted during encoding or retrieval by prior knowledge, especially by gender role expectations and other prejudices.
-Curriculum 3.Lesson 3: Sex, Achievement and AggressionA lesson on motivation, intrinsic vs. extrinsic factors, parenting characteristics and cultural influences.Curriculum 4.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 5.Discussion/Essay Questions for An Introduction to the Field of PsychologyCurriculum 6.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Refine Your Search Refine Your Search TopicEducation (29)Children (5)Testing issues (5)HIV & AIDS (4)Learning & memory (4) 5 more... [+] Personality (4)Bullying (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1) 16 more... [+] Carey, Michael P. (1)Dollinger, Stephen J. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)LaVoie, Allan L. (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 35 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 2.Lesson 3: Sex, Achievement and AggressionA lesson on motivation, intrinsic vs. extrinsic factors, parenting characteristics and cultural influences.Curriculum 3.Discussion/Essay Questions for An Introduction to the Field of PsychologyCurriculum 4.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 5.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 6.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 9.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
-One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 10.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 41 for "Curriculum"X related to "Psychologists testify at Senate..."
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
+One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 9.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 10.Discussion/Essay QuestionsStudents can discuss Freud's theories, self-actualization of famous people and types of personality research.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 35 for "Curriculum"X related to "Psychologists testify at Senate..."